Type-C hangar: Design

 Prior to the RAF Expansion Period of the 1930s, the largest hangar in RAF service was the Type-A, which measured 250 ft in length, 120 ft in width, 25 ft in height, and had set of doors at one end only.
 During the expansion period, when permanent airfields were being constructed, it was deemed adequate for each squadron to have two Type-C hangars with annexes, in order to provide the necessary maintenance and storage space.
 The development of the 'C' Hangar was down to the design team of the Directorate General of Works, with a basic design registered as 2029/34 and labelled as Aeroplane Shed - Type "C".
 Larger bomber airframes dictated a hangar design that could accommodate aircraft with a wingspan of 100 ft, and also having doors at either end of the hangar.
 Many hangars had offices or workshops attached to one side of the building; these were built to a width of 17 ft and had differing designs.

 Three sets of steel doors - 35 ft high, were aligned at each end of the hangar, and were set into rails in the concrete floor.
-Each steel door consisted of two sheet sheets with a space between them; during wartime, this space was filled up to 20 ft high with gravel as an anti-shrapnel feature should the hangar suffer from a bombing raid.
+Each steel door consisted of steel sheets with a space between them; during wartime, this space was filled up to 20 ft high with gravel as an anti-shrapnel feature should the hangar suffer from a bombing raid.
 The walls of the hangars were constructed either from brickwork (to a depth of 14 in), or from reinforced concrete, 12 in thick.